Ben-Bauer-15/notetaking/notes.md

  ### 1/24/19

  Worked a lot today on a D3 bar chart.

- ### 1/24/19
- worked on the hangman app

- ### 1/25/19
- worked on the hangman app
+Tried out an node module for slider bars for angular.